DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 - JDK 8 or JDK 11
 - maven v3.9 at a minimum

-To build on JDK 11:
+To build on JDK 11, make sure you have a JDK11 bin on your path, and:

 ```
 mvn clean package
 ```

-To build on JDK 8:
+To build on JDK 8, make sure you have a JDK8 bin on your path, and:

 ```
 mvn -f pom-java8.xml clean package